email tracker

 step 4D: Final Testing

 Fourth phase in testing.
-Once the email looks good to the writer, the DCS can proceed with final testing with Digital Content Specialist’s manager and other final testers.
-The DCS sends live emails through the OwlConnect email system to have an exact email of what will go out and how it will look.
+Once the email looks good to the writer, the DCS can proceed with final testing with the Digital Content Specialist manager and other optional final testers.
+The DCS sends live emails through the OwlConnect email system to have an exact copy of what will go out and how it will look.
 The most crucial things for the DCS to look for is the subject line/preheader, sender name and email, links, unsubscribe link, merge tags (if included), and that the mobile view looks good too.
 Three checkboxes with this info and a Live Email Test record field are included in the email record.
 The DCS must check each box and upload the live tests (in a .msg format) before the Final Testing button can be pressed.

-The final reviewers will receive an email with all the email details, a link to the Box files for making sure all edits have been made and all partners have approved the copy, and a link to the DME to review the Audiences and Exclusions once more.
+The final reviewers will then receive an email with all the email details, a link to the Box files for making sure all edits have been made and all partners have approved the copy, and a link to the DME to review the Audiences and Exclusions once more.
 If the live tests look good to the manager, the email can then be activated in OwlConnect and then sent.

 Button can only be pressed if {{Email Phase}} = “Final Writer Approval” or “Final Testing” AND all three Digital Content Specialist Approval boxes are checked and has live email tests included.